-Applicants must meet ONE of the following requirements to be eligible for admission to this program: - OSS Curriculum: OSSD or equivalent with a minimum overall average of 65 per cent with six Grade 12 U or M level courses, Grade 12 English (U) (ENG4U) and any Grade 12 U level Mathematics.
+You must meet ONE of the following requirements to be eligible for admission to these programs: Secondary school applicants:

+- OSS Curriculum: OSSD or equivalent with a minimum overall average of 65 per cent with six Grade 12 U or M level courses, Grade 12 English (U) (ENG4U) and any Grade 12 U level Mathematics.
 Students presenting equivalent qualifications will also be considered for admission.
 A second grade 12 university or university/college Mathematics course is highly recommended.
+Non-Secondary school applicants (21 years or older): - Any credit Communication course and most credit mathematics taken at Georgian College - College diploma programs such as: Automotive Business - Equivalent courses in English and mathematics taken through secondary school or Independent Learning Centres (at the general, advanced, college or university level with a minimum overall average of 65%) - English, Literature or Communication credit courses and most mathematics credit courses from accredited colleges/universities - available from Georgian College.
+For a complete listing please contact the Office of the Registrar.
 Mature applicants may also be considered for admission to this program providing their previous school performance and/or recent work record suggests a strong possibility of academic success.
 In order to qualify, applicants must be 21 years of age by December 31 of the year of admission and must have been away from formal education for at least one year immediately prior to beginning studies.
 Mature applicants must meet subject prerequisites prior to registration.
 Applicants should be aware that first-year enrolment is limited and that satisfying the minimum entrance requirements does not guarantee admission.
 Selection Process: